 Each application will be reviewed by at least three (3) Subject Matter Experts (SMEs).
 SMEs will generate reviewer comments for each application, which will be made available to applicants upon request following award notification.

-Risk assessments will be completed jointly in IGX by JAG Program and Financial Administrators.
 Funding will be prioritized for costs that advance Kentucky's program priorities.
 Targeted percentage reductions may be applied to reach the limit of available funds approved to be awarded under this solicitation.

 Award Notification and Acceptance